-The College will retain all non-written formal assessment tasks (for example, audio recordings of oral performances for Language courses, video recordings of performances for Art courses, such as Dance and Drama, and Physical education Studies)
+The College will also retain all non-written formal assessment tasks (for example, audio recordings of oral performances for Language courses, video recordings of performances for Art courses, such as Dance and Drama, and Physical Education Studies) until the final date for grade appeals.

-All materials not collected by the required date will be securely disposed of by the College.
+All materials not collected by the beginning of the next school year will be securely disposed of by the College.

-The College will not use the materials for any other purposes without the written permission of the student.
+The College will not use the materials for any other purposes without written permission of the student.

 NB: VET Certificate qualifications are required to comply with RTO requirements for that individual qualification.
-Students will be informed of the specific requirements and these RTO requirements take the place of the school based requirements.
+Students will be informed of the specific requirements and these RTO requirements take the place of the school-based requirements.